Azure/azure-sdk-for-net/sdk/desktopvirtualization/Azure.ResourceManager.DesktopVirtualization/README.md

-# Microsoft Azure Desktop Virtualization Management client library for .NET
+# Microsoft Azure Desktop Virtualization management client library for .NET

 Microsoft Azure Virtual Desktop is a desktop and app virtualization service that runs on the cloud.